Visual Arts

 6th Grade Art

-Art 1
+MS Art

 This course is available every year and can be taken up to two times, though it is considered an introductory course.
 Throughout this course, students seek the inspiration of the Holy Spirit in their life experiences to create meaningful works of art.
-Students explore a variety of two and three dimensional media such as drawing, painting, pastels, printmaking, digital arts, sculpture and ceramics.
+Students explore a variety of two and three-dimensional media such as drawing, painting, pastels, printmaking, digital arts, sculpture, and ceramics.
 Students study past and present artists as well as the elements and principles of design with an overall focus on composition and communication through art and what it means to be a Christian in all aspects of the arts.

 Advanced Art/Independent Study